narenkn/cdump/README.md

 ```

 ## Example
 The code was plucked out of existing code.
-I haven't have opportunity to create a working example.
-I would be very happy if one if you could do it.
-Let me know if you need further information.
+I haven't had the opportunity to create a working example.
+I would be very happy you could do it.
+Let me know if you need further support from me...